Sign In / Sign Out

 You must choose when starting your application.The MNLM consists of a minimum of 33 credit hours.
 Students are required to take 18 credits of core coursework, 3 units of which are a capstone course (NLM 620) that is completed at the end of the student's program of study.
 The course is integrative and case-based allowing students to synthesize material from prior coursework.

 Students also complete 15 credits of related elective coursework from a selection of NLM courses (see below).
 In addition to nonprofit leadership and management (NLM) courses students may choose one 3-credit course not listed below on their program of study as long as they can establish an intellectual and professional development objective that substantiates the course.
 Approval must be obtained using Elective Approval Petition prior to enrolling in a course chosen outside NLM offerings.
+All elective courses are taken online in intensive 7.5 week (6 weeks in the summer) format.

 One other course as pre-approved by committee (Must use Elective Approval Petition).